-In addition to the general requirements, there are also requirements for the types of visas.
-Some of the requirements related to U.S nonimmigrant visa pictures include:
+In addition to the standard requirements, there are also requirements for the types of visas.
+Some of the requirements related to US nonimmigrant visa pictures include:

 - For applicants using Form DS-160, Online Nonimmigrant Visa Application, you might be required to submit a digital photo which must meet the digital photo requirements.